getgrav/grav-learn/pages/02.content/03.collections/docs.md

 ### Complex Collections

-With Grav **0.9.41** you can now provide multiple complex collection definitions and the resulting collection will be the sum of all the pages found from each of the collection definitions.
+You can also provide multiple complex collection definitions and the resulting collection will be the sum of all the pages found from each of the collection definitions.
+For example:

-for example:

 ```ruby
 content: